minhaa15/FaceReco/README.md

 # Face Recognition Attendance System

-Upload the images in the #KnownFaces folder and
+Upload the images in the #KnownFaces folder

 • Developed a Face Recognition Attendance System using Python and OpenCV to automate the attendance tracking.
 • The system captures real time video from the camera and recognizes individuals by comparing their facial features with